Sitebase/openhab-config/README.md

 strange thing is that I see traffic when I use the Sonos controller on my laptop but nothing is showing up when openhab is supposed to be scanning for devices.

+## OSGI

+Test openhab command on the command line.
+In the window that is running `./start.sh` hit `enter` and now for example type this command:

+    openhab send Sonos_GF_KitchenUID ON

+## Troubleshoot

+I had a very hard time to get the Sonos binding to work.
+One of my  other bindings was giving an error and seemed to cause this problem.
+After solving the problem the Sonos binding worked first time.

 ## Todo

 * Solar bindings contain still a piece of HTML `<td width="70" align="right" bgcolor="#FFFFFF">19502` and therefor I must use a string for now instead of a number.
 We we switch to a number the value is not shown because of the HTML tag I think